johnckealy/djengu/README.md

 The recipe will create a file named `env.tar.gpg`.
 You may check this file into version control, just be sure not to check in any reference to the decryption passphrase.
-Use the command in `make decrypt-dotenv` to decypt on the server, or in CI/CD.
+Use the command inside the `make decrypt-dotenv` recipe to decypt on the server, or in CI/CD (use the command, not the recipe itself, since the key must be set manually).

 #### `make frontend-serve`
 Run the development environment for the frontend.